JANGSOONMYUN/utils/README.md

 # Utils

 ## LogWriter
-- Save and show logs in C++ 17.
+- Save and print logs for C++ 17.
-- Requirement: C++ 17, OpenCV 3 or above
+- Requirement: C++ 17, OpenCV 3 or higher